PlayStation 4, PlayStation 5

 What is the minimum number of playthroughs required to unlock all trophies in Assassin's Creed: Valhalla?

 Does Assassin's Creed: Valhalla have a Platinum Trophy?

-Assassin’s Creed: Valhalla PS4 and PS5 Trophy Guide and Road Map
+Assassin’s Creed: Valhalla Trophy Guide and Road Map for PS4 and PS5

-This guide was created to accompany my Platinum Review, check that out if you have a few minutes and are interested to know my thoughts on the Platinum Journey as a whole.
+This Assassin’s Creed Valhalla Trophy Guide was created to accompany my Platinum Review, check that out if you have a few minutes and are interested to know my thoughts on the Platinum Journey as a whole.